 Waynesboro is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Waynesboro citizens is a little higher than the average for US cities and towns: 22.19% of adults in Waynesboro have at least a bachelor's degree.
+The citizens of Waynesboro are slightly better educated than the national average of 21.84% for all cities and towns, with 22.19% of adults in Waynesboro having a bachelor's degree or advanced degree.

 Waynesboro is an extremely ethnically-diverse city.
 The people who call Waynesboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waynesboro residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Waynesboro include English, Irish, European, Scots-Irish, and German.